Life Imitates Art: Greeted by Cézanne

 Life Becomes Art

 Art does something similar.
 It makes us look -- and to see things a bit differently.
 It adds to our interest by taking us away from our habitual, accustomed ways of seeing when it shows us an apple like we've never seen it before.
 Certainly, thousands of apples have been depicted across thousands of paintings.
 But a good painting of an apple is one that makes you take notice of it, shows you something different or special about it.
-Similarly, consciously or mindfully living in a new location intensifies and differentiates experience, pulling it out of the ordinary lull.
-Most things become familiar yet new or different: driving new routes, shopping, exploring local places, listening to a different language, etc. Learning how to go about things taken-for-granted back home become adventures in daily living.
-Such sharpening of one's attention is bound to influence how one sees things: teaching us how we need actively to explore where we are, look carefully, listen, take a moment..
-This practice changes one's perspectives by offering several different ways of looking at the same thing.
-Seeing multiple perspectives is not the easiest position for those needing to maintain confident or long-held opinions.
-Still, it's a reflectively open position that's quite valuable for life as well as art.
+Similarly, consciously living in a new location intensifies and differentiates experience, pulling it out of the lull of the ordinary.
+Much of daily life routines become exciting because we need to learn how drive new routes, shop differently, explore local places, listen to a different language, etc.

 Art Becomes Life